alazaritt/alazaritt.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2: MCP6004-I/P-ND Op-amp

-**Rationale:** This op-amp will be most ideal to work with due to its high signal range and low power operation.
-It has a compact design which will reduce board space, and it is also extremly cost-efficient.
+**Rationale:** This op-amp will be most ideal to work with since it balances low power, high signal range, compact size, and cost.
+Unlike the other options, it handles faster signals, and it is more affordable and simpler than them.
+It meets our low-power, space-constrained audio amplification requirements.

 *Table 1: Component selection (microphone)*